Brochure

 Advisory

-All students are assigned to an Advisory in 9th grade that meets three times per week and remains together through 12th grade.
+All students are assigned to an Advisory in 9th grade.
+Advisory meets three times per week.
 The advisor is the student's advocate in the building, functions as the primary school contact with parents, and remains with their group for four years.
 Major advisory themes vary by grade and include: transition to high school, academic goal setting, community building, the college essay and application process, and celebration and reflection.

 Academic Program